munificent/craftinginterpreters/book/calls-and-functions.md

 middle of being called at any point in time, so sitting on unused memory for them is wasteful.

-The more fundamental problem, though, is <span name="recursion">recursion</span>.
+The more fundamental problem, though, is recursion.
 With recursion, you can be "in" multiple calls of the same function at the same time.
-Each needs its own memory for its local variables.
+Each needs its <span name="fortran">own</span> memory for its local variables.
+In jlox, we solved this by dynamically allocating memory for an environment each time a function was called or a block entered.
+In clox, we don't want that kind of performance cost on every function call.

 <aside name="fortran">

-Early versions of Fortran avoided this problem by disallowing recursion entirely.
+Fortran avoided this problem by disallowing recursion entirely.
 Recursion was considered an advanced, esoteric feature at the time.

 </aside>

-In jlox, we solved this by dynamically allocating memory for an environment each time a function was called or a block entered.
-In clox, we don't want that kind of performance cost on every function call.
-Instead, our solution has a bit of the flavor of Fortran's static allocation and a bit of something more dynamic.
+Instead, our solution somewhere between Fortran's static allocation and jlox's dynamic approach.
 The value array in the VM works on the observation that local variables and temporaries have stack semantics.
 Fortunately for us, that's still true even when you add function calls into the mix.
 Here's an example:

 ```lox
 fun first() {